jsiegenthaler/hueget/README.md

 ## colormode
 Exact use unknown.
 Looks like it sets a color mode.
 Observed values are: xy

+## mode
+Exact use unknown.
+Looks like it sets an operating mode.
+Observed values are: homeautomation

 ## Further commands
 See the API documentation